magento/magento2-functional-testing-framework/docs/guides/using-suites.md

 # Using suites

-With the increasing number of MFTF tests, it's important to have a mechanism to organize and consolidate them for ease-of-use.
+With increasing number of MFTF tests, it's important to have a mechanism to organize and consolidate them for ease-of-use.

 ## What is a suite?

 Suite is a collection of MFTF tests that are intended to test specific behaviors of Magento.
 It may contain common initialization and clean up steps specific to the test cases included.
-Suites allow you to include, exclude and/or group tests with preconditions and post conditions.
+It allows you to include, exclude and/or group tests with preconditions and post conditions.
-You can create suites with tests, test groups and modules.
+You can create a suite referencing tests, test groups and modules.

 ### How is a suite defined?